pattyne1/BD4H-project/README.md

 The code requires the following Python packages:
 - PyTorch
 - NumPy
-Pandas
+- Pandas
-Scikit-learn
+- Scikit-learn
-tqdm
+- tqdm
-Matplotlib
+- Matplotlib

-You can install the required packages using pip:
+You can install the required packages using pip: pip install torch numpy pandas sklearn tqdm matplotlib

 2. Accessing the Data
 3. Functionality of scripts
 4. Instructions to run the code